Configuration

 );

-This approach is similar using the keyed option, but offers an accessor to prevent the recreation of children each time the when value changes.
+This approach is similar to using the keyed option, but offers an accessor to prevent the recreation of children each time the when value changes.

 return (